helidon-io/helidon/docs/mp/restclient/restclientmetrics.md

 MicroProfile neither mandates nor specifies how metrics and the REST client work together.
 Support in Helidon for metrics on REST clients uses the MicroProfile Metrics spec for inspiration where appropriate.

-For more information about support for REST clients in Helidon see [REST Client][rest-client].
+For more information about support for REST clients in Helidon see [REST Client](restclient.md).

 ## Maven Coordinates

-To enable MicroProfile Rest Client Metrics, either add a dependency on the [helidon-microprofile bundle][helidon-microprofile-bundle] or add the following dependency to your project’s `pom.xml` (see [Managing Dependencies][managing-dependencies]).
+To enable MicroProfile Rest Client Metrics, either add a dependency on the [helidon-microprofile bundle](../introduction.md) or add the following dependency to your project’s `pom.xml` (see [Managing Dependencies](../../managing-dependencies.md)).

 ```xml [pom.xml]
 <dependency>